Brad Johnson (American football): Regular season

+Postseason

 Personal life

-Johnson has two children with his wife, Nikki.
+Johnson has two sons with his wife, Nikki.
 His brother-in-law is Mark Richt, former head football coach at the University of Georgia and the University of Miami.
 Johnson's father is Rick Johnson, who helped establish the Winshape Camps after working several years at Ridgecrest Camps.
 He currently resides in Athens, Georgia.
-Johnson's son, Max, is a quarterback for the Texas A&M Aggies football team.
+Both of Johnson's sons, Max and Jake, play for the North Carolina Tarheels football team.

-Johnson has also joined the popular social media platform, TikTok, where he is verified and has developed a sizable following under the username @bigbadbrad14.
-He regularly posts videos of himself performing various trick shots using footballs and basketballs.
-He starts nearly every video with the phrase “Big bad Brad here, back by popular demand…” and follows it with a humorous phrase followed by the trick shot.
+He occasionally participates in competitive Pop-A-Shot.